byjg/automate/README.md

-# Automate ByJG 1.1.1
+# Automate ByJG 2.0.0

 Native bash script for running scripts across a multiple servers

 ## How it works?

-Automate run scripts called "plugins" across a multiple servers.
+Automate run scripts called "recipes" across a multiple servers.
-Each plugin is created in your local machine and the it is spreaded to all the servers.
+Each recipe is created in your local machine and the it is spreaded to all the servers.

 ### Install